mmp2/Rankings-UI/README.md

 Run the main.py file and then type in the CSV file name without any punctuation.(give an example here)

 NOTE for Mac users.
-On my Mac book Pro, no combination works.
+On my Mac book Pro, no combination works for "right clicking" on a reviewed item.
 I connect a _classic mouse_ and use the _middle button_.

 TO DO's